badgeir/llmio/README.md

        'strict': False}
 ```

-### Parameter descriptions
+### Parameter Descriptions 📝

-`pydantic.Field` can be used to describe parameters in detail.
-These descriptions will be included in the schema and help the language model understand the tool's requirements.
+You can use pydantic.Field to describe parameters in detail.
+These descriptions will be included in the tool schema, guiding the language model to understand the tool's requirements better.

 ``` python
 @agent.tool